-To make cold brew concentrate (1:4), use 1 cups of grounds for every 1,3 cups of water.
-To make ready to drink cold brew (1:9), use 1 cup of grounds for every 3 cups of water.
-Water is about 3,125 times heavier as grounds per volume.
+To make cold brew concentrate (1:4), use 1 cup of grounds for every 1,3 cups of water.
+To make ready-to-drink cold brew (1:9), use 1 cup of grounds for every 3 cups of water.
+Water is about 3,125 times heavier than grounds per volume.
 A 100 ml water cup can hold about 30-35 grams of coffee.

 How to Make Good Cold Brew Coffee Without Using a Scale